Child Protection and Safeguarding Policy

 4.0 Roles and responsibilities

-This policy is accompanied by a local school annex that outlines the leadership of safeguarding in the school, including the Designated Safeguarding Lead, Deputy Designated Safeguarding Leads and Headteacher.
+This policy is accompanied by a local school protocol that outlines the leadership of safeguarding in the school, including the Designated Safeguarding Lead, Deputy Designated Safeguarding Leads and Headteacher.

 4.1 The Designated Safeguarding Lead (DSL):